-Pre-Departure: As stated in the Statement of Participation you signed as part of your post-acceptance materials, participating in a UWEC immersion program is a privilege, with that privilege comes several responsibilities.
-These include:
+Pre-Departure: As stated in the Statement of Participation you signed as part of your post-acceptance materials, participating in a UWEC immersion program is a privilege, with that privilege comes several responsibilities:

 - 1. Turning in all forms/materials required for your program by the stated deadlines. - 2.
 Attending the mandatory orientation the semester before travel. - 3.
 Being responsible for the information in this handbook and the corresponding guide for your program. - 4.
 Checking your UWEC e-mail account at least weekly. - 5.
-Remaining in good standing (academic, financial and conduct) at UWEC the semester prior to departure. - 6.
-Applying for and obtaining a visa, if required by your host country. - 7.
+Remaining in good standing (academic, financial and conduct) at UWEC the semester prior to departure.

+- 6. Applying for and obtaining a visa, if required by your host country. - 7.
+Educating yourself on your host country's laws. - 8.
 Making all program payments on time.

-As stated in the Statement of Study Abroad Participation, failure to live up to these responsibilities may result in termination of participation.
+Failure to live up to these responsibilities may result in termination of participation.
 You can review the full Statement of Participation in the Materials section of your online study abroad account.

 While abroad: While you are abroad, you are still a UWEC student, and you are subject to the same code of conduct and disciplinary measures that are in place on the UWEC campus.
 The Blugold Code includes policies for both academic and non-academic misconduct.
-You can review these policies at www.uwec.edu/DOS/policies/Conduct.htm